Good customer service is essential.

 The reasons may seem obvious (and numerous), but why not focus on two very simple ones that matter in a big way?

-80% of consumers list “speed, convenience, knowledgeable help, and friendly service” as the most important pieces of a positive customer experience.
+80% of consumers list “speed, convenience, knowledgeable help, and friendly service” as the most important pieces of positive customer experience.
 And when you fall down on the job just one time, one-third of them will ditch your product and use your competitor instead.

 Hiring a team full of customer service agents with serious skills isn’t only the obvious choice for making sure the service you provide is the best it can be – it’s critical for reducing churn and increasing revenue.
 Customer service isn’t a sideshow with little impact.
 It’s vital to the health of your entire business.

 Ready to make sure your agents possess the skills they need to take your customer service to the next level?

 Read on for 11 essential skills every agent needs, plus ideas on how to hire someone with these skills when the time comes.